Make Every Concrete Countertop Project a Great One

 This project will certainly lead to more work for Mark both with these clients and with others.
 He’s found that the best way to grow a concrete countertop business is through quality work.
 This particular job came about when the home’s builder got in touch.
 The builder (Mark’s former high school principal by the way) received Mark’s card and gave him a call.
 Mark explains, “Referrals are essential in this business.
 It just takes 2 or 3 bad jobs and you’re done.”

 Mark has found that his training with CCI has been a huge asset for avoiding mistakes and ensuring that each job is a success.
-When he attended the Ultimate Class with us about 2 years ago he had zero concrete experience, not even a mix design.
+When he attended the Ultimate Class with us he had zero concrete experience, not even a mix design.
 During the course he learned what he needed to do to get started and came home and jumped right in.

 “Seeing how a working shop was laid out helped me to design my shop when I got home.
 I used a modified version of the mix from the class and relied on the materials list to find the things I needed.
 Jeff has been a huge help; he’s always willing to get in contact and troubleshoot.
 His mentorship has saved me from countless mistakes.”